muneebali500/word-counter-clone-react/README.md

 As a returning user:

-- I want to be able to continue where I left last visit.
+- I want to be able to continue where I left the last visit.
-- I want to be able to reset everything from last visit in order to write new text content.
+- I want to be able to reset everything from the last visit in order to write new text content.

 ## User Interface (UI)

 ### Features

 - There are two pages to navigate around.
 One is Home page and another is Contact Page
-- Home page has a Header, Editor Section, Rules section and a Footer
+- Home page has a Header, Editor Section, Rules section, and a Footer
-- Header has Logo and two navigating buttons: Home and Contact
+- Header has a Logo and two navigating buttons: Home and Contact
 - Editor section has two sides.
-Editor is on left side and Word count summary on right side
+The editor is on the left side and the Word count summary on the right side
 - Editor side is divided into three parts.
-  - Top part updates the words and characters written by the user in editor area.
+  - Top part updates the words and characters written by the user in the editor area.
   - The middle part has buttons events.
-Every button perform a specific functions when clicked.
+Every button performs specific functions when clicked.
 The names of buttons are very descriptive.
-  - The third is the main editor where user writes content
+  - The third is the main editor where the user writes content
-- The right side of the editor provides info about the text content i.e; words, characters, sentences, paragraphs, reading time and speaking time
+- The right side of the editor provides info about the text content i.e; words, characters, sentences, paragraphs, reading time, and speaking time
-- After the editor section, there is rules section which defines what function every button performs.
+- After the editor section, there is a rules section that defines what function every button performs.
-- After rules section, there is a footer and that ends the Home page.
+- After the rules section, there is a footer and that ends the Home page.
 - The second page is Contact Us page.
-It has same header as the Home page has and the next and only section it has, has a Contact Form and an embeded Google Map.
+It has the same header as the Home page has and the next and only section it has, has a Contact Form and an embedded Google Map.
-- In the Contact Form user needs to provide info about his/her name, email and message.
+- In the Contact Form user needs to provide info about his/her name, email, and message.
 - Google Map is on the right side, which displays the address and direction of the office

 ## Technologies Used